 What is the etymology of the word Karabakh?

-In the ancient and early medieval centuries, Karabakh was part of the ancient Azerbaijan state-Caucasian Albania that existed from the end of the fourth century B.C. until 705 A.D.
-According to Strabon, 26 tribes who spoke different languages lived in Caucasian Albania.
-Some scholars who have conducted scientific research into the ethnic and linguistic origin of the Alban tribe claim that the etymology of the word “alban” has not yet been properly explained.
-However, the current usage of the words “alban” and “alpan” in Azerbaijan, as well as in Turkmen, Kazakh, and other Turkic languages, proves that this word has its origin in Turkic languages.
-The word Albania gets its origin from the words “alp” and “alb” in the ancient Turkic language, where it means the “land of braves and heroes.”[1]
+In the ancient and early medieval centuries, Karabakh was part of the ancient Azerbaijan state of Caucasian Albania that existed from the end of the fourth century B.C. until 705 A.D.
+According to Strabo, Caucasian Albania was inhabited by 26 distinct tribes, each speaking different languages.
+Scholars who have undertaken research into the ethnic and linguistic origins of Alban argued that the etymology of the term “Alban” remains a subject of debate and has yet to be conclusively established.
+However, the current usage of the words “alban” and “alpan” in Azerbaijan, as well as in Turkmen, Kazakh, and other Turkic languages, proves that this word originates in Turkic languages.
+Thus, the word Albania gets its origin from the words “alp” and “alb” in the ancient Turkic language, where it means the “land of braves and heroes.”[1]

 During the rule of Caucasian Albania, Karabakh territory was divided into four administrative units: Artsakh-Khachyn, Uti, Sunik, and Paytakaran.
-Although Armenians have tried to relate the origin of the word Artsakh to Armenia, this link has not been proven in scientific literature, as it is stated in the following paragraph:
+Although Armenians have tried to relate the origin of the word Artsakh to Armenia, this link has not been proven in scientific literature.[2]

 It should be mentioned that two different opinions about the origin of the toponym Artsakh are widespread among historians.
-Like Farida Mammadova, a well-known historian of Albanian matters, some historians associate the toponym Artsakh with the “Avesta,” the Zoroastrians’ sacred scriptures.
+Some historians associate the toponym Artsakh with the “Avesta,” the Zoroastrians’ sacred scriptures.
 In their view, the toponym was used in the “Avesta,” meaning “country or territory of winds.”[3]

 Opinions and ideas vary regarding the meaning of Karabakh [Black Garden].
 People called Karabakh because of the “black grape” planted in its fertile soil or the existence of various “black-leaved gardens” in this area.[17]

-The history of how “Garabag/Karabakh” became a name for the specific region and area of Azerbaijan requires further, better scientific explanations concerning its etymology because, in addition to the meaning of color, the word “gara” (black) in Azerbaijani and other Turkic languages has other meanings, such as “sih” (dense), “galin” (thick), “boyuk” (big, large), and “tund” (strong).
-The word Karabakh, therefore, acquires such meanings as “gara bag” (dark garden), “boyuk bag” (a large garden), “six bag” (a dense garden), “galin bag” (a thick garden), and “safali bag” (a picturesque garden).[12]
-According to some scholars, the spread of “Karabakh” as a name within the territory of Azerbaijan was due to the Pechenegs (a semi-nomadic Turkic people), who lived in the territory known as Artsakh, the Upper part of today’s Karabakh, between the fifth and the tenth centuries.
-Afterward, this name referred also to the lower or steppe side of Karabakh.[13]
+The history of how “Garabagh/Karabakh” became a name for the specific region and area of Azerbaijan requires further, better scientific explanations concerning its etymology because, in addition to the meaning of color, the word “qara” (black) in Azerbaijani and other Turkic languages has other meanings, such as “sıx” (dense), “qalın” (thick), “böyük” (big, large), and “tünd” (strong).
+The word Karabakh, therefore, acquires such meanings as “qara bağ” (dark garden), “böyük bağ” (a large garden), “sıx bağ” (a dense garden), “qalın bağ” (a thick garden), and “səfalı bağ” (a picturesque garden).[18]
+According to some scholars, the spread of “Karabakh” as a name within the territory of Azerbaijan was due to the Pechenegs (a semi-nomadic Turkic people), who lived in the territory known as Artsakh, the upper part of today’s Karabakh, between the fifth and the tenth centuries.
+Afterward, this name referred also to the lower or steppe side of Karabakh.[19]

 [1] Гейбуллаев, Гиясаддин, К этногенезу Азербайджанцев (Баку: Элм, 1991), p.
 74.